alessiofrittoli/date-utils/docs/timezones/types/README.md

 [🔙 Back](../README.md)

-This module defines TypeScript types for timezone identifiers categorized by geographic regions.\
+This module defines TypeScript types for timezone identifiers categorized by geographic regions.

 These types are based on the constants provided in the identifiers module.
-See [Timezone Identifiers constants](#timezone-identifiers-constants) section for more informations.
+See [Timezone Identifiers constants](../constants/README.md)

 ## Types